Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Explore the Kaibab National Forest

 From Jacob Lake, the road rises dramatically to 9000 feet.
 This the Kaibab Plateau-North Rim Parkway.
 The hour drive is through a dense, mixed conifer forest.
-The forest was lush evergreen until a few miles down the road.
+The forest was a lush evergreen until a few miles down the road.
 Here we could see where the Castle Fire had burned after a lightning strike.
 Fire plays a vital role in maintaining ecosystem health.
 Still, it was sad seeing so many trees charred for miles.
 The landscape had new green growth coming up.

 Kaibab National Forest

 The 1.6 million-acre Kaibab National Forest encompasses part of the largest contiguous ponderosa pine forest in the United States.
 It extends from both the north and south rims of the Grand Canyon.
 Elevations range from 5500 to nearly 10500 feet and include a variety of trees, including ponderosa pine, Douglas fir, aspen, blue spruce, oak, pinyon pine, and juniper.
-The Kaibab, which the Paiute Indians called “the mountain lying down,” changes from life zones of the Sonoran desert zone at one extreme, to the frosty climate of the sub-alpine zone nearer the canyon.
+The Kaibab, which the Paiute Indians called “the mountain lying down,” changes from life zones of the Sonoran desert zone at one extreme to the frosty climate of the sub-alpine zone nearer the canyon.

 Little Red Dog-Bison @ Wind Cave National Park